AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/geonames-org.md

 ## Create developer account

 Create a developer account with [Geonames](https://www.geonames.org/login).
 Make a note of the username.
-This username will be needed to invoke REST API's of the geonames.org.
+This username is needed to invoke REST API's of the geonames.org.

 ## Create Swagger/OpenAPI file